Agent HTTP quickstart

 export STARKSCAN_CHAIN="SN_MAIN"

-Use one Starkscan API key across REST, SDK, CLI, and hosted MCP.
-Keep the label attached to the surface so agents do not treat an alpha package as a certified protocol route.
+Use one Starkscan API key across RPC, REST, SDK, CLI, and hosted MCP.
+Keep the label attached to the surface so agents do not confuse package release state, route certification, and RPC provider scope.

 | Surface | Public label | Agent guidance |